GfellerLab/TEMPO/README.md

 By default **both α and β chains** are evaluated (`--chain AB`).
 You can restrict scoring to a single chain with `--chain A` or `--chain B`.

 Download the TEMPO archive (ZIP or tar.gz) for your platform, extract it, and you are ready to run the tool.

+The product is provided free of charge, and, therefore, on an "as is" basis, without warranty of any kind.

+FOR-PROFIT USERS: If you plan to use TEMPO or any data provided with the script in any for-profit application, you are required to obtain a separate license.
+To do so, please contact Nadette Bulgin (nbulgin@lcr.org) at the Ludwig Institute for Cancer Research Ltd.

+If you use TEMPO in a publication, please cite: Liu et al. Key determinants of T cell epitope recognition revealed by TCR specificity profiles (2025)

 ## Quick Start